In this article we will cover of the most common scenarios of routing rules you will need for your Router.

 Value: Full Assignee Email Address or AssigneeId

-Here is an example of Queue configured to route to Liz if the account is marked as a Target Account and the Account is owned by liz@chilipiper.com.
-Both of these things must be true to match to this queue or the Account SDR Owner must be a specific SDR - as denoted by their 18-digit Salesforce UserId.
+Here is an example of Queue configured to route to Liz if the account is marked as a Target Account and liz@chilipiper.com owns the Account.
+Both things must be true to match this queue, or the Account SDR Owner must be a specific SDR - as denoted by their 18-digit Salesforce UserId.

 Note: If you have the 15-digit UserId, this will need to be converted to their 18-digit UserId.